I can’t believe this past year has gone by so quickly! What have you been up to this past year? Have you made any big changes in your life?

 Last year I wrote about LAT relationships.
 Couples in a committed relationship deciding to “live apart together” in separate homes.

-The reasons why couples choose to live apart are varied.
+Reasons why couples choose to live apart

 - Older couples may want companionship without having to choose whose house to live in